-As a wedding photographer I get to see loads of different ways in which couples decorate their wedding venues and ceremony backdrops.
+As a wedding photographer, I get to see loads of different ways in which couples decorate their wedding venues and ceremony backdrops.
 Many of my favourites have been DIY weddings where couples have found creative ways to source and make their own wedding decorations.
 When I got married in 2017, my wife and I decided to choose this wedding style of DIY decor.
 From going through that, I learned some valuable DIY wedding ideas!
 So here are some tips which can help to ease your wedding budget but also make your big day a truly personalised event and a DIY project to remember!

 You’d be surprised as to what treasures you can find at a bargain price if you go hunting in charity shops and car boot sales.
 Or, if you want to stay closer to home, you can search the many groups on Facebook which resell items in bulk.
 You can often find things like glass jars for tea lights and china cups or vintage books to get those DIY wedding decoration ideas flowing.
 For my wedding, we chose used copies of French and English dictionaries to hold the table numbers.
 They also doubled as conversation aids for our guests!
-Another bonus with second hand goods is that it is a more environmentally conscious way to decorate your venue, recycling and reusing items and giving them a second life.
-Then, when you’re finished with them, return to a local charity shop or sell online.
+Another bonus with second-hand goods is that it is a more environmentally conscious way to decorate your venue, recycling and reusing items and giving them a second life.
+Then, when you’re finished with them, return them to a local charity shop or sell online.

 You don’t have to use real blooms for your wedding flowers, you can also make your own bouquets and buttonholes using paper, material, jewellery, buttons or even pine cones.